LucasDelfino92/morrowindsharp/mw2.md

 - [**There Can Be Only One**](https://www.nexusmods.com/morrowind/mods/47766) by Necrolesian
 Makes Daedric weapons and armor pieces unique items; there will now be only one of each piece in the game (ammunition excluded).
   - Hide all plugins except *There Can Be Only One (Alt Fyr).ESP*
+- [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129) by BTB and Necrolesian
+Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.
+  - Note that this mod, in tandem with **Balanced Passive Races and Birthsigns**, will cause certain NPCs to stop wearing their armor as the increased Unarmored skill encourages them to go around without it.
+Another mod in this guide, **Nimble Armor**, helps bypass this issue by removing the Armor bonus from the Unarmored skill, making it focus solely on Evasion.
+- [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782) by BTB and Necrolesian
+Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.
+  - Note that this mod, in tandem with **BTB's Game Improvements - Necro Edit**, will cause certain NPCs to stop wearing their armor as the increased Unarmored skill encourages them to go around without it.
+Another mod in this guide, **Nimble Armor**, helps bypass this issue by removing the Armor bonus from the Unarmored skill, making it focus solely on Evasion.
 - [**Beware the Sixth House (Sixth House Overhaul)**](https://www.nexusmods.com/morrowind/mods/46036) by mort
 Makes the Sixth House, properly, the most difficult content in the game.
 Intended for use with Tribunal Rebalance and Bloodmoon Rebalance.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort